-No matter how old we are, we can always improve balance.
+No matter how old we are, we can always improve our balance.
 Balance is important for people of all ages and physical fitness levels.
 As we age, balance changes and can lead to increased risk of injury and falls.
 If all 3 systems described below are intact, we can maintain postural balance and avoid falling.

 3 systems that help you maintain and improve balance: